MicrosoftDocs/power-platform/power-virtual-agents/vnext/error-codes.md

 ### SystemError

 A system error occurred.
-Contact support for more details.
+Contact customer support for more details.

 ### TelephonyHandoffInvalidPhoneNumber